-Chain of Custody (CoC) certification provides credible assurance that products sold with the certification program trademarks can be traced throughout the supply chain to a certified source.
+Chain of Custody (CoC) certification provides credible assurance that products sold with the certification program trademarks can be traced through the supply chain to a certified source.
 To achieve this, organisations in the supply chain are subject to certification against the MSC Chain of Custody Standard for seafood traceability.

-The MSC has one Default Chain of Custody Standard and two variants: one version for Group organisations and one version for Consumer-Facing Organisations (CFOs).
-Further information on eligibility for each version of the CoC Standard can be found in the CoC Certification Requirements (CoCCR) section 6.2 and in the introduction to each document.
+The MSC has the Chain of Custody Standard: Default Version and two variants: the Chain of Custody Standard: Group Version, and the Chain of Custody: Consumer-Facing Organisations (CFOs) Version.
+Further information on eligibility for each version of the CoC Standard can be found in the

-MSC General Certification Requirements v2.2
+MSC General Certification Requirements v2.3